The Bent Tree Foundation Awards Grants to Pickens County Teachers

 2021-2022 Bent Tree Foundation Awards Pickens County Teacher Grants

-By Debbie Ford
+By Debbie Ford, Chair

-Chair, Bent Tree Foundation Grant Program
+Bent Tree Foundation Grant Program

 On October 6, 2021, Gerald Hunter, Chair of the Bent Tree Foundation, Mike Moffitt, Nancy Davis and Debbie Ford, Chair of the Bent Tree Foundation Grant Program, had the pleasure to continue the commitment of the Bent Tree Foundation Mission by presenting 9 Pickens County Educators and Administrators at 6 Pickens County schools with grants totaling over $6,000.
 The grant funds were raised through a variety of fundraising events and the generous donations of many Bent Tree residents.
 Each of the grants was personally presented to the school administrators and educators for implementation of their respective grants during the 2021-2022 academic year.